AlexaFalce/Tickets_WebApp/README.md

 ## Application content

-- Homepage: page accessible to everyone where you can see all existing itckets in the application.
+- Homepage: page accessible to everyone.
+You can see all existing tickets in the application.
-- Create ticket: page accessible only to logged in users where you can create a ticket by specifying title, assigneee, due dates, type, estimated time, description and attachment (optional).
+- Create ticket: page accessible only to logged in users.
+You can create a ticket.
-- Details ticket: page accessible to all where you can see all ticket details.
-If user is logged in he can add the ticket to his pesronal list of observed tickets.
+- Details ticket: page accessible to everyone.
+You can see all ticket details.
+If user is logged in, he can add the ticket to list of observed tickets.
-- Edit ticket: page accessible only to admin user where you can edit a ticket by specifying title, assigneee, due dates, type, status, estimated time, description and attachment (optional).
+- Edit ticket: page accessible only to admin user.
+You can edit a ticket.
-- Watches: page accessible only to logged in users where you can see the tickets that the logged in user has added to their list of watched tickets.
+- Watches: page accessible only to logged in users.
+You can see the tickets that the logged in user has added to his list of observed tickets.
-- Watchers: page ccessible only to admin user where you can see all users who are watching that particular ticket.
+- Watchers: page accessible only to admin user.
+You can see all users who are watching that ticket.
-- Board: page accessible to logged in users where you can see a summary of tickets.
+- Board: page accessible to logged in users.
+You can see a summary of tickets.
 Only user specified as "assignee" can edit time spent.
-- search: search bar that allows you to search for a ticket by title, desctiption, or username.
+- Login/Logout: pages that allow a user to register and log into the application.
-- login/logout: pages that allow a user to register and log into the application.
+- Search bar: it allows you to search for a ticket by title, description or username.